Physical Therapy

 Aquatic Therapy: Aquatic therapy combines heat, buoyancy and massage to relax your body and provide optimal recovery and tolerance to activity.
 Many times it hurts to exercise, ride a bike or even walk.
 The aquatic environment allows you to exercise in reduced pain environment to improve joint mobility, strength and function.
 The warm immersion allows body temperature to rise, dilating blood vessels and providing a perfect environment of healing, exercise and natural resistance from the water.

-Balance and Fall Prevention: Falls are a leading cause of serious injury, in some circumstances death, and loss of independence among the aging population.
+Balance and Fall Prevention: Falls are a leading cause of serious injury and a loss of independence among the aging population.
 Falling, however, is not a normal age-related change.
-Unsteadiness could be a result of an orthopedic injury, arthritis, following a stroke, weakness and many other things.
-We have state of the art balance master to help assess balance disorders that can help guide treatment to improve your balance and reduce fall risk.
+Unsteadiness could be a result of an orthopedic injury, arthritis, a neurological condition, weakness and many other things.
+We have state of the art Balance Master to help assess balance disorders that can help guide treatment to improve your balance and reduce fall risk.
 Though we have state of the art equipment, sometimes a simple conversation or exercise can make all the difference and were here to help you achieve that goal.

 Gait Training: Walking and fall prevention is an important part of our every day need.
 We are positioned well to help restore your ability to walk or help manage pain after surgery, stroke, accident or injury.
-We have many different types of exercise equipment, treadmills with forward and reverse options, and balance master to help with your rehabilitation and recovery.
+We have many different types of exercise equipment, a pool, treadmills with forward and reverse options, and Balance Master to help with your rehabilitation and recovery.

 Functional Exercise: Flexibility and strength are crucial components to leading a healthy lifestyle.
 Exercise is the foundation of physical therapy and our therapists will create an individualized program to maximize your potential and recovery.
 We will set you up with the tools to continue beyond therapy as well.

 Geriatric Rehabilitation: Physical therapy isn’t just for after surgery recovery or sports injury.
-We can provide a variety of services, especially to our older population in the area.
 We can help restore balance, strength, walking ability and tolerance, reduce pain so you can go about your every day needs and enjoy those golden years.

 Modalities: AT FCH we offer a variety of modalities that aid in your rehabilitation and physical therapy plan of care.
-Some modalities offered are E-stim, ultrasound, cervical and lumbar traction, moist heat, cold pack compression and others.
+Some modalities offered are E-stim, ultrasound, cervical and lumbar traction, moist heat, cold pack compression, Iontophoresis and others.

 Sport Injuries: Whether you’re a high school athlete, college sports, or weekend warrior we can help get you back into the game with injury recovery.
 We will provide a thorough assessment and use the best available resources to get you recovered from injury and back to doing the activities you enjoy.